 - SHPI Recommendation Letter

-- Repayment track record if the SHG has credit linkage with any other bank or financial institution
+- Repayment track record, if the SHG has a credit linkage with any other bank or financial institution.